PsyTeachR/reprores-v2/book/02-repro.md

 ### YAML Header

-The `r glossary("YAML")` header is where you can set several options.
+The <a class='glossary' target='_blank' title='A structured format for information' href='https://psyteachr.github.io/glossary/y#yaml'>YAML</a> header is where you can set several options.

 ```
 ---